avantrec/soco-cli/README.md

 sonos <speaker_name> play_from_queue 24
 ```

 Albums from local music libraries can also be added to the queue using `sonos <speaker> queue_album <album_name>`.
-The action returns the queue position of the first track in the album, which can then be played as in the example above.
-Tracks from local music libraries can be added to the queue using `sonos <speaker> queue_track <track_name>`, which returns the queue position of the track.
+The action returns the queue position of the first track in the album, which can then be played as in the example above:

 ## Available Actions